ksindi/ksindi.github.io/content/blog/nelson-the-manager.md

 His lessons translate directly to scaling organizations today:

-1. **Build shared understanding early.** Don’t brainstorm or decide by committee—it slows you down.
-Think deeply first, then work through the plan with your team to refine it.
-2. **Write down your reasoning, not just your decisions.** People move faster when they understand _why_ a plan exists, not just _what_ it says.
-3. **Make priorities explicit.** When judgment calls arise—and they always do—clear principles beat detailed rules.
-Can everyone on your team answer, “What’s our top priority?” the same way?
+1. **Make priorities explicit and keep them simple.** When judgment calls arise, clear principles beat detailed rules.
+A few crisp ideas guide behavior better than a thick playbook.
+Can everyone on your team answer, "What's our top priority?" the same way?
-4. **Keep rules simple and memorable.** A few crisp ideas guide behavior better than a thick playbook.
-If it can’t be recalled under pressure, it’s useless.
-5. **Plan for communication to fail.** Build systems and culture that function through ambiguity and noise.
-6. **Lead from the front, share the credit.** Trust grows fastest when people see you take the same risks—and know boldness will be rewarded, not punished.
-7. **Show trust deliberately.** Camaraderie doesn’t happen by accident.
-Tell people you trust them—especially when you’re not in the room.
+2. **Lead from the front and show trust deliberately.** Trust grows fastest when people see you take the same risks—and know boldness will be rewarded, not punished.
+Tell people you trust them, especially when you're not in the room.
+Camaraderie doesn't happen by accident.

----

-*Sources: Nelson: Brittania's God of War by Andrew Lambert*
+3. **Build shared understanding early by documenting your reasoning.** Don't brainstorm or decide by committee—it slows you down.
+But work through the plan with your team to refine it, explaining why it exists, not just what it says.
+People move faster when they understand the thinking behind decisions so they can adapt to changing circumstances.